 We have come to a time that everyone is afraid, and the economy is greatly affected due to a viral infection we refer to as COVID-19 or coronavirus.
 The coronavirus outbreak has paved the way for the new normal by observing social distancing and wearing masks all the time in public places.

 However, there had been many deadly viruses that occurred in the past before the devastation of the COVID-19.
 Let’s walk down through history and discuss the five most dangerous viruses.

 The Ebola virus was discovered in 1976 in a place that is known today as the Democratic Republic of Congo.
 The virus was named after a river where it was first recognized, the Ebola River.
 The outbreak of the virus was reported in early 2014 when it struck West Africa.

 A sudden fever, fatigue, muscle pain, headache, rash, sore throat, and vomiting are some of the Ebola Virus symptoms.
 It is a highly contagious disease and can be contracted through blood and other body fluids or tissues.

 Known as the deadliest virus in human history, the Human Immunodeficiency Virus, commonly known as HIV, has killed millions of human beings since it began in the early 1980s.

 Individuals who acquired HIV died due to the disease it causes, Acquired Immunodeficiency Syndrome, or AIDS.
 HIV can be transmitted from one infected person to another through blood or other body fluids.
-Activities such as sex and unsafe injection practices are among the most common causes of the transmission.
+Activities such as sex and unsafe injection practices are among the most common causes of transmission.

 We are currently facing a worldwide pandemic due to coronavirus, but we did not realize that there is a much deadlier virus present that has been going around for years.
 The influenza virus kills around 290,000 to 650,000 people every year.